itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 #### 1.5 Add Material
 <div class="text-justify">

- After using `Material()` to instance the material module into the project, "add_nondispersion" and "add_lib" functions are available to create materials.
+ After using "Material()" to instance the material module into the project, "add_nondispersion" and "add_lib" functions are available to create materials.
 You can refer to the following script to set materials.

 </div>